Terrible Towel: Opposition

 On December 21, 2008, LenDale White and Keith Bulluck of the Tennessee Titans stepped on a Terrible Towel after the Titans' 31–14 victory.
 Pittsburgh's Larry Foote responded, "They deserved to do that, they whooped us, they deserve to celebrate and, hopefully, we'll see them again."
 While Hines Ward said, "[T. J. Houshmandzadeh] did kind of the same thing and you see where they went."
 Former Steelers head coach Bill Cowher, by this point working for CBS as an analyst on The NFL Today, mentioned on the program that such antics can come back to haunt teams.
 Tennessee was the top seed in the playoffs, however following the incident the Titans proceeded to lose eight consecutive games, including an '08 divisional playoff game and their '09 Week 1 game against the Steelers, 13–10.
 After the Titans' 8th consecutive loss, which was a 59–0 shutout loss at the hands of the New England Patriots in Week 6, the Titans worst loss ever.
 Titans coach Jeff Fisher expressed regret for his team's behavior towards the Towel, and a number of Titans players autographed a Terrible Towel and mailed it to Allegheny Valley School – the Pittsburgh charity that now owns the trademark.
 The Titans won their next 5 games.

 On January 27, 2009, at a public sendoff in Phoenix for the Arizona Cardinals before they faced the Steelers in Super Bowl XLIII, Phoenix Mayor Phil Gordon produced a towel and called the Cardinals mascot, Big Red to the stage, where he used the towel to wipe his armpits.
 Gordon then blew his nose on the towel.
 The Cardinals then proceeded to lose the Super Bowl to the Steelers, 27–23.

-On October 11, 2009, the Pittsburgh Steelers played the Detroit Lions at Ford Field.
+On October 11, 2009, the Steelers played the Detroit Lions at Ford Field.
 Nearing the end of the fourth quarter the Steelers were up by 8 points and the Lions were marching down the field.
 At this time the Lions mascot, Roary The Lion, stepped on, bit and ripped apart a Terrible Towel.
 Following this the Lions suffered three straight sacks to put them in a long fourth and twenty-eight situation.
 The Lions did not convert and the Steelers won the game 28–20.

 Several Blue and White "Terrific Towels" were made for the Indianapolis Colts in the 2009 season playoffs, one of which received some airtime during their AFC championship victory.
 The Colts subsequently lost Super Bowl XLIV to the New Orleans Saints.